-Through philanthropy and volunteerism, JPMF is partnering with the community to raise funds that sustain and enhance healthcare services in North Brevard County.
-JPMF supports Parrish Medical Center's mission of healing experiences for everyone all the time® by funding the featured programs: Cancer Care, The Children's Center, Parrish Health Village and Center for Lifelong Health.
+Through philanthropy and volunteerism, JPMF supports Parrish Medical Center's mission of healing experiences for everyone all the time®.
+JPMF partners with the community to raise funds that sustain and enhance healthcare services in North Brevard County.
 Whether caring for seniors or helping children reach their full potential, JPMF is helping improve, transform and save lives.
 For more information about Jess Parrish Medical Foundation, call 321-269-4066 or visit www.parrishmedfoundation.com.

 About Parrish Medical Group

-Parrish Medical Group (PMG) is North Brevard's largest network of primary care physicians and specialists.
-PMG physicians are specialized in many areas of medicine and together, have one common goal – to provide coordinated, comprehensive healthcare to the community.
-For more information please visit parrishmedgroup.com or call 321-268-6PMG (6764)
+Parrish Medical Group is a Parrish Healthcare integrated care partner, is North Brevard's largest network of primary care physicians and specialists.
+Our physicians are specialized in many areas of medicine and together, have one common goal – to provide coordinated, comprehensive healthcare to our patients.
+Our physicians recently joined together to better serve patients from Rockledge to Titusville.
+In practice as independent physicians for many years, the new Parrish Medical Group represents Family Practice and Internal Medicine along with 13 specialties.
+Visit parrishmedgroup.com or call 321-268-6PMG (6764)